-While we have implemented a number of actions to help mitigate the impact this is having on the appearance of the water supply, there is a need for some significant rainfall to allow the situation to be fully resolved.
+We have implemented a number of actions to help mitigate the impact this is having on the appearance of the water supply.
+There is still a need for continued rainfall to allow the discolouration issue to be fully resolved.

-We are monitoring the water supply closely and continue with rigorous sampling and testing programmes throughout.
+We will continue to monitor the water supply closely, with rigorous sampling and testing programmes throughout.
 We would remind those customers still affected that, while their water might not look normal yet, it can be used for drinking, cooking, bathing and showering.

-We are continuing to liaise with the Drinking Water Quality Regulator (DWQR) and NHS Lanarkshire on this matter and the Consultant in Public Health Medicine at NHS Lanarkshire has confirmed that they are satisfied the water is safe to use.
+We are continuing to liaise with the Drinking Water Quality Regulator (DWQR) and NHS Lanarkshire on this matter.

-Some customers still affected might have clear water at their kitchen tap but discoloured water at their bathrooms taps.
-If so, this might be because they have a water storage tank.
+We will continue to provide support to customers where required.
+Some customers may have clear water at their kitchen tap but discoloured water at their bathrooms taps.
+This may be because they have a water storage tank.
 Running the taps gently in the bathroom may help the water run clear.

 We apologise for the inconvenience and thank those customers still affected for their patience and understanding while we work to resolve this matter.

-If any customers require additional support, we ask that they make contact via one of the methods on our Contact Us page: https://www.scottishwater.co.uk/Help-and-Resources/Contact-Us.
+If any customers require additional support, we ask that they make contact via one of the methods on our Contact Us page.

 To learn more about discoloured water read our factsheet.View factsheet